chuckyee/zuri/README.rst

 * compute uncertainty bounds of your model's performance
 * determine whether one model is better than another
-* choose the amount of test data you need (power analysis)
+* choose the amount of test data you need (i.e. power analysis)

 The metrics supported are (binary) accuracy, precision, recall and :math:`F_1`.